Activities and sightseeing near Komarna in South Dalmatia

 It is a fantastic journey with the railway planned and build by Austrian engineers during the Austria-Hungarian rule?

-If you start in the early morning from Ploce or Metkovic, it is possible to return again late in the evening, and you will have had more than six hours to explore Sarajevo.
+If you start in the early morning, it is possible to return again late in the evening, and you will have had more than six hours to explore Sarajevo.
 You will be pleasantly surprised by how much has been rebuilt since the civil war in the 90s.
 Today the city and its people are thoroughly modern.
 However, it is unfortunately also now a city sharply divided into a Serb and a Croat/Bosnian part.

-In the evening the train starts in Ploce, but it is most convenient to board it in Metkovic.
-In the morning you have to board it in Capljina.
-In the beginning the train follows the Neretva River and gives you a good impression of the fertile delta and the areas that have been left as a natural reserve.
-At Gabela, the old border town with Herzegovina the train starts a gradual and - at first - very modest climb up along the Neretva River.
+In the morning you can board the train in Capljina.
+In the beginning the train starts a gradual and - at first - very modest climb up along the Neretva River.
 After 1.5 hour, you reach Mostar.

 From Mostar, the scenery really starts to be impressive.
 The train rides on through the Naranta River valley with waterfalls and hydroelectric power plants, on to the Glogosnica Valley and to Jablanica that is famous for mountain climbing.
 If you come there by car, the delicious roast lamb that you can buy everywhere makes an unrivalled meal.
 Some of the roadside restaurants even use the water in the mountain streams to power the spears rotating with roasting lambs.

 Then the train runs into Trascanica Valley, a wild and romantic countryside.
 After that it runs along the frontier between Bosnia and Herzegovina, which is also the watershed between the Black Sea and The Adriatic.